skip to Main Content

 Pets make a great addition to any family.
 Here are 5 reasons why every kid needs a pet.

-Including children in pet-related chores is a terrific way to impart the lesson of responsibility.
+Getting a family pet helps your child get important life skills.
+For example, including children in pet-related chores is a terrific way to impart the lesson of responsibility.
 By assigning age-appropriate tasks like playing with the dog or feeding the cat, kids learn how important it is to follow through with their duties.
 After all, certain four-legged furries are counting on them!
-(Of course, the ultimate responsibility for the family pet lies with the grown-ups in the family.)
+(Of course, the ultimate responsibility of taking care of a pet lies in the grown-ups in the family.)

 2. Kids learn respect and empathy for others.

 Animals are feeling, thinking beings with both physical and emotional needs.
-Children should be reminded to treat pets with care, play gently with them, and respect their need for space.
+Children should be reminded to treat their companion animals with care, play gently with them, and respect their need for space.
 When parents teach kids to approach pets with kindness, love, and compassion, this easily translates into treating other human beings the same way.

 3. Children with pets may be healthier.

-The health benefits of pet ownership are almost too numerous to count.
+The benefits of pet ownership on children’s health are almost too numerous to count—and that includes the benefits of pets on their physical development!
 People with pets are reported to have lower blood pressure, less risk of heart disease, lower cholesterol, and are more physically active.
 And those same benefits apply to kids!
 Plus, research has shown that children who have a pet during the first year of life are actually less likely to develop asthma.

-4. Animals boost self-esteem and provide mental health benefits.
+4. Animals can boost a child’s self-esteem and provide mental health benefits.

 5. Pets bring the family together.

 In this go-go-go world, it can be hard to carve out time to spend together as a family.
 But having a pet can actually bring parents and children closer by coming together to care for their four-legged family members.
-All the activities that revolve around Fido or Fluffy – from exercise to grooming to feeding – require teamwork and cooperation.
+All the activities that revolve around Fido or Fluffy—from exercise to grooming to feeding—require teamwork and cooperation, which strengthens family bonds.
 Even something as simple as taking the dog for a walk together or telling a funny story about your cat can help build and strengthen the family bond.

 Are you convinced yet?
 Ready to adopt a puppy or find the purr-fect feline friend?